Daughters of Mary Help of Christians Siu Ming Catholic Secondary School: Teachers

 The total number of teaching staff members is 61 with 66% of them holding master's degrees as their highest education level, 33% holding bachelor's degrees as their highest education level and 100% holding professional qualifications.

-Medium of Instruction
+Medium of instruction

-English is adopted as the medium of instruction.

-Chinese Language, Chinese History, Putonghua, Chinese Literature, Liberal Studies, Ethics & Religious Education, Civic Education, Life & Society, Visual Arts are conducted in Chinese.
+English is the medium of instruction.
+Chinese Language, Chinese History, Putonghua, Chinese Literature, Liberal Studies, Ethics & Religious Education, Civic Education, Life & Society, and Visual Arts are conducted in Chinese.